ccmc/ccmc-software/kameleon-plus/trunk/kameleon-plus-working/docs/source/Quick_start.rst

 Executables
 ...........
-The above compilation places example programs in /path/to/Kameleon-plus-source/src/example/<language>.
 The table below shows all executables created by the build process and a brief description of their function.

 Note: The executable paths will be /path/to/Kameleon-plus-source/bin/examples/<language>.